-Leiomyosarcoma (LMS) is one of the more serious types of uterine cancer power morcellators can spread.
-LMS is a type of soft tissue sarcoma that is most common in the uterus, abdomen or pelvis.
+This type of soft tissue sarcoma is most common in the uterus, abdomen or pelvis.
 Left untreated, it can spread through the bloodstream, affecting the lungs, liver, blood vessels or any other soft tissue in the body.

 MRIs, CT scans and even biopsies are not 100 percent reliable in detecting these hidden cancer cells.
 But, endometrial cancers are easier to find than more aggressive forms like LMS.
 Before undergoing surgery, women should have a biopsy of the uterine lining.

 In a pivotal study by Dr. Jason D. Wright and colleagues published in the September 2014 issue of JAMA, the authors stressed the importance of screening hysterectomy or myomectomy patients for any history of cancer before laparoscopic power morcellation.
-Women with any history of cancer should not undergo morcellation.
+Women with any history of cancer should not undergo this type of procedure.

 Anita Austin had laparoscopic power morcellation surgery to remove a uterine fibroid.
 Doctors told Austin that the procedure would be less invasive and she would recover faster, but they did not inform her of the cancer risk, even though she had previously had thyroid cancer.
-Her cells were only Stage I, but the procedure seeded the cells all over her abdomen, effectively advancing the cancer to a higher stage.
+The cells in her uterus were only Stage I, but the procedure seeded the cells all over her abdomen, effectively advancing the cancer to a higher stage.

 Frequently, LMS is diagnosed post-surgery after pathologists examine tissue samples.
-Unfortunately, if a power morcellator was used to extract that tissue, the hidden cancer may have spread, becoming metastatic LMS.
+Unfortunately, if one of these instruments was used to extract that tissue, the hidden cancer may have spread, becoming metastatic LMS.

 Treatment for LMS typically involves a combination of surgery, chemotherapy and radiation therapy.